Bussana Vecchia is a tiny village in Liguria with a unique history and a hippy vibe – a place unlike anything you’ve seen before!

-Among the many jewels that you’ll find amidst the ruins is the Giardino tra i Ruderi, a green oasis of flowers and plants created by Luisa Bistolfi who moved to Bussana Vecchia in 1972.
-Today the garden is one of the most popular attractions of Bussana Vecchia and presents visitors with romantic corners and breathtaking views.
+Among the many jewels that you’ll find amidst the ruins of the village lies the Giardino tra i Ruderi, a green oasis of flowers and plants created by Luisa Bistolfi who moved to Bussana Vecchia in 1972.
+Today the garden is one of the most popular attractions of Bussana Vecchia and offers romantic corners and stunning views.

 - The easiest way to reach Bussana Vecchia is by car.
 The road that leads to the village is very narrow and steep (be careful if you have a big car) and you’ll have to leave the car somewhere on the access road because the village is fully pedestrianized.
-Alternatively, you can catch a bus from Sanremo to Bussana Nuova and then walk about 40 minutes to Bussana Vecchia (see the timetable here)
+Alternatively, you can catch a bus from Sanremo to Bussana Nuova and then walk about 40 minutes to Bussana Vecchia (see the Riviera Trasporti timetable)

 - Forget baby strollers, it would be impossible to use them here due to the uneven cobblestone paving

-- Many events, art exhibitions and live music take place in the summer, which is perhaps the best time to visit it in addition to spring
+- Many events, art exhibitions, and live music take place in the summer, which is perhaps the best time to visit Bussana Vecchia

-If you are in the area, do pay a visit to Bussana Vecchia and lose yourself in its labyrinth of cobblestone streets and alleys.
-It’s a truly magical experience.
-Also, don’t be shy and approach the locals.
-Most can speak English and can say a lot about Bussana Vecchia and its fantastic story!
+- Also, don’t be shy and approach the locals.
+Most speak English and can say a lot about Bussana Vecchia and its fantastic story